Frequently Asked Questions

 A medical director must hold an active, unrestricted license as a physician under Chapter 458, Florida Statutes or as an osteopathic physician under Chapter 459, Florida Statutes.
 They must also complete a 2-hour CME course and examination titled Florida Medical Marijuana Course for MMTC Medical Directors.
 A link to the course can be found here.

 Once I have taken the required training, how long will it take for the order indicator to show on my license?

-The Florida Medical Association reports course completion to the department’s continuing education tracking system within 30 days of you completing the course.
+The Florida Medical Association reports course completion to the department’s continuing education tracking system within 12 to 24 hours of you completing the course.
 Once this information is available in the tracking system, the indicator with appear on the License Verification Site within 24 hours.

 How do patients find qualified physicians who can order low-THC cannabis, medical marijuana or cannabis delivery devices?

 Patients can use the Medical Marijuana Qualified Physician search tool to find a qualified physician by location and/or specialty.

 How do I update my contact information that appears in the registry and on the list of qualified physicians?

 I took the qualified physician course, but I do not intend to order marijuana, how do I get my name taken off the list and my order indicator removed?

 Do qualified physicians have to conduct an in-person physical examination or can they issue a certification for medical marijuana by telemedicine?